zryska/Edge-Data-Store-Docs/V1/Diagnostics/Diagnostics.md

 | double | StorageTotalSize (uom=MB)  | Total size of the storage medium in use by the Edge Data Store  |
 | double | StorageFreeSpace (uom=MB)  | Free space available  |

-## Edge Connectivity Component diagnostics
+## Edge EDS adapter diagnostics

-Each Connectivity Component of the Edge Data Store produces its own diagnostics streams.
+Each EDS adapter of the Edge Data Store produces its own diagnostics streams.

 ### Stream count